 Inland Fisheries Ireland was formed in 2010 by amalgamating the Central Fisheries Board and 7 fisheries boards.
 It has responsibility for the protection, management and conservation of Ireland's inland fisheries and sea angling.

 Picture from Glenda Powell at Blackwater Salmon Fisheries.

 You do not need a license to fish for brown trout in most of Southern Ireland (except in Donegal and Louth where you will need a Northern Ireland Lough Agency licenses for some waters.)
 See also the Shannon region, Midland Fisheries Group below.

 A license is not required for coarse fishing (except the Shannon region see Midland Fisheries Group below) or for sea fishing.

-In the Shannon Region you will need a permit to fish for for trout, pike and coarse fish but oddly not for the Shannon itself.
+In the Shannon Region you will need a license to fish for salmon, brown trout and coarse fish in many loughs and rivers, for details go to:

 Oddly enough yo do not need this permit to fish the river it's self

 You will need a license for salmon and sea trout fishing any where in S. Ireland, go to:

 There is a lot to take in.
 If you are planning a visit have look at the regulations for salmon and sea trout fishing as they may change on an annual basis.
 In particular there are details on Open Fisheries (catch and keep for salon and sea trout allowed); Catch and Release only fisheries; Closed Fisheries, waters closed for salmon and sea trout fishing.for conservation purposes.